Process validation: Stage 2: Process Performance Qualification

-Continued process verification
+Stage 3: Continued Process Verification

 Continued process verification is the ongoing monitoring of all aspects of the production cycle.
 It aims to ensure that all levels of production are controlled and regulated.
 Deviations from prescribed output methods and final product irregularities are flagged by a process analytics database system.
 The FDA requires production data be recorded (FDA requirements (§ 211.180(e)).
 Continued process verification is stage 3 of process validation.

 The European Medicines Agency defines a similar process known as ongoing process verification.
 This alternative method of process validation is recommended by the EMA for validating processes on a continuous basis.
 Continuous process verification analyses critical process parameters and critical quality attributes in real time to confirm production remains within acceptable levels and meets standards set by ICH Q8, Pharmaceutical Quality Systems, and Good manufacturing practice.